L!VE TV: 2007–present

 A number of archive programmes from L!VE TV, including The Why Files and Lie Detector were shown on My Channel, formerly known as Eat Cinema, on Sky channel 199.

-The entire L!VE TV archive and the rights to the channel's programming were sold on eBay in May 2013.
-On 3 June 2013, the winner of the sale bought the entire programming archive for £14,100.
+The entire L!VE TV archive and the rights to the channel's programming were sold on eBay in May 2013 with the winner of the sale buying the entire programming archive for £14,100.